bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/index.md

 The progress you make in each lab except lab02 and lab05 will be verified with 10-minute oral tests (1 per group per assignment).

 You should be able to:
-* explain your results
+* explain your results (1P)
-* explain your code
+* explain your code (1P)
-* answer questions about subjects of a lab
+* answer questions about subjects of a lab (1P)

-There will be 7 exercises.
-The exercises will either be written reports - lab reports - or the documents you produce in your design with UML, usually not the source code itself.
-I might, however, ask to turn it in as well.

-You are required to work on the exercises and turn them in **groups of  3 people**.
-Submissions are done in Moodle, **no late submissions** are allowed this term.
-Always hand in what you have on time.

-## Peer Reviews

-For
-...

-Lab 01, 03,04, 06,07:
-+2: Für abgegebenen Report

-+1: Für Vortragen-können der Erkenntnisse aus dem Lab +1: Für Erklären-können des Codes
- +1: Für Beantworten-können von Fragen zum Lab

-- jeweils 5P

-Lab 02 und Lab 05
-jeweils 3 Evaluationen mit 5P; gemittelt

-+2: Für abgegebenen Report

-jeweils
-+1: für jede selbst geschriebene Evaluation (x3)

 The order of groups is decided at random.
-The tests usually take place during the next lab with a new assignment.
+The tests usually take place during the next lab with a new assignment but it might be that your group is moved to the next lab, due to time constraints.
 If you can not attend the test, talk to me asap.
 We will try to find a solution together.

 ### Peer Reviews
 Lab02 and Lab05 will be peer-reviewed.
-There will be no oral tests for these labs, but each person will need to review 3 other lab reports.
+There will be no oral tests for these labs, but each person will need to review 3 other lab reports (1P per review).